jpipe-mcscert/jpipe-runner/docs/ACTION.md

 It supports variable injection, configuration files, library imports, multiple output formats, and optional embedding of diagrams in PR comments or uploading them as artifacts.

+**When embedding images in PR comments, the generated diagrams must be stored in a Git repository in a specified branch.
+**

 The action is implemented as a composite GitHub Action with multiple Bash scripts handling installation, execution, and artifact management.